-“Understanding the 12 laws shows us how to master life on all levels and gives us insights into what we can do to reach our goals,” says Novalee Wilder, a numerologist and author who works with the laws of the universe during sessions with clients.
-“They show us how we ended up where we are, how to trust, and how to use the laws to create flow to get somewhere else.”
-In other words, the laws of the universe provide us with a roadmap for how we can live our best life.
+“Understanding the 12 laws shows us how to master life on all levels and gives us insights into what we can do to reach our goals,” says Novalee Wilder, a numerologist and author of A Little Bit of Numerology, who often works with the laws of the universe during sessions with clients.
+“They show us how we ended up where we are, how to trust, and how to create flow to get somewhere else.”
+In other words, the laws of the universe provide us with a roadmap of sorts for how we can live our best life.

-How to harness the 12 laws of the universe to improve your life.
+What are the 12 laws of the universe